CWDG/blog/README.md

 # CWDG Blog

+**This repository is now deprecated!
+The group decided to not maintain the blog.**

 This is where the raw posts for the CWDG blog are stored.
 Members are encouraged to submit posts!
 Any markdown file except the README will be parsed and posted to the website.